proboterror/zx-rgbi-to-vga-hdmi_gotek-osd/README.md

 # GOTEK floppy drive emulator with flashfloppy firmware I2C LCD OSD interface.

-_TL;DR: Connect GOTEK SDA and SCL pins to Pico GP16/GP17 pins.
+_TL;DR: Connect GOTEK SDA and SCL pins to Pico GP16/GP17 pins (GP26/27 for RP2040-Zero).
 SDA and SCL lines should be pulled up to 3.3V with 4.7~10K resistors.
 Also support PS/2 keyboard for ZX Spectrum and OSD control._

 VGA and HDMI OSD output implemented.<br>
 OSD can be controlled with connected PS/2 keyboard.